 The following signage controls are intended to provide basic direction for how signage is displayed.
-More detailed signage provisions for public and street signage will be contained in the "Candlestick Point Signage Master Plan".
+More detailed signage provisions will be contained in the 'Candlestick Point Signage Master Plan'.
 Information on street and park signage may also be contained in the 'Parks, Open Space, and Habitat Concept Plan'.